-Among the many changes that we have encountered this past month, staying active has remained an option.
+Among the many changes that we have encountered over the past few months, staying active has remained an option.
 Daily routines have drastically shifted and finding ways to spend some newly discovered free time has given us the opportunity to get moving!
 While this is the perfect release for the mind, body, and soul, there are some things to keep in mind for the protection of the health and safety of you and your fellow outdoor advocates.

 Here are 5 things to keep in mind before you head out for your run/walk:

 For the time being, running and walking should be spent alone or with someone in your household.
 Seek out safe areas where you can workout alone or maintain at least six feet between yourself and others, when in passing, to reduce the risk of spreading the virus.
 Group running should be avoided in an effort to protect you and your fellow runners/walkers.
 Listening to music, podcasts, or an audiobook can be great ways to pass the time and keep you motivated while moving!